-The human body is constantly bombarded with potentially infectious viruses and bacteria, and people with healthy immune systems are usually able to fight off these microbes with little effort.
+The human body is constantly bombarded with potentially infectious viruses and bacteria, and healthy people are usually able to fight off these microbes with little effort.
 But, when an infection isn’t subdued quickly enough, the immune system can kick into a dangerous state of overdrive, causing the body to injure itself in an attempt to get rid of invaders.
 If left too long, sepsis can escalate into a fatal condition called septic shock, which is marked by extensive tissue damage and organ failure.

-Even though it kills between 150,000 and 300,000 people in the U.S. every year, only about one-third of Americans have ever heard of sepsis.
+Even though it kills hundreds of thousands of people in the U.S. every year, relatively few people have heard of sepsis.
 Spreading awareness is crucial because it can develop and become life-threatening in such a short period of time.
 According to Martin Doerfler, M.D., associate chief medical officer at Northwell Health based in New Hyde Park, N.Y., at least 50 percent of people who go into septic shock do not survive.

 In fact, Summerour had no idea what it was that nearly ended his life until he got home from the hospital.
-“The doctors called it an infection.
-They said my immune system had become compromised, but they didn’t really put a name to it,” he recalls.
+“The doctors called it an infection,” he recalls.
+“They said my immune system had become compromised, but they didn’t really put a name to it.”

 One of the biggest challenges to diagnosis and treatment is the ambiguous nature of the condition.
-“Sepsis is a very nondescript problem, and it may not jump into a physician’s mind initially,” Dr. Doerfler admits.
-Some of the more common initial symptoms of sepsis include fever, elevated heart rate and rapid breathing are also common in many other medical conditions.
+“Sepsis is a very nondescript problem, and it may not jump into a physician’s mind initially,” Doerfler admits.
+Some of the more common initial symptoms of sepsis, such as fever, elevated heart rate and rapid breathing are also common in many other medical conditions.
 Therefore, medical professionals can have a difficult time making a definitive diagnosis before a patient begins experiencing severe symptoms, such as confusion, difficulty breathing and a dangerous drop in blood pressure.

 Seniors Are at Greater Risk of Sepsis

 If you notice a combination of any of these symptoms in a loved one, call 911 or seek immediate medical treatment at the nearest emergency room.
 Be sure to tell the triage nurse and other medical professionals that you suspect sepsis.
-Nurses and doctors aren’t likely to arrive at this conclusion initially, which is why both Dr. Doerfler and Summerour say it’s a good idea for caregivers to give hospital staff a nudge in that direction.
+Nurses and doctors aren’t likely to arrive at this conclusion initially, which is why both Doerfler and Summerour say it’s a good idea for family caregivers to give hospital staff a nudge in that direction.